lorensen/VTKExamples/src/VTKBook/09Chapter9.md

 <figcaption style="color:blue"><b>Figure 9-38</b>.
 Elliptical splatting. (a) Single elliptical splat with eccentricity E=10.
 Cone shows orientation of vector. (b) Surface reconstructed using elliptical splats into 100^3 volume followed by isosurface extraction.
 Points regularly subsampled and overlayed on original mesh.<a href="../../Cxx/VisualizationAlgorithms/SingleSplat" title="SingleSplat"> See SingleSplat.cxx</a> and <a href="../../Python/VisualizationAlgorithms/SingleSplat" title="SingleSplat"> SingleSplat.py</a>.; (b).<a href="../../Cxx/VisualizationAlgorithms/SplatFace" title="SplatFace"> See SplatFace.cxx</a> and <a href="../../Python/VisualizationAlgorithms/SplatFace" title="SplatFace"> SplatFace.py</a>.</figcaption>
 </figure>

-Shepard's method is an inverse distance weighted interpolation technique <em style="color:blue;background-color: white">\[Wixom78\]</em>.
+Shepard's method is an inverse distance weighted interpolation technique <em style="color:green;background-color: white">\[Wixom78\]</em>.
 The interpolation functions can be written

 $$
 \begin{equation*}